Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/json-params.rst

 .. code-block:: rust

     /// The parameter type for the contract function `tokenMetadata`.
-    // Note: For the serialization to be derived according to the CIS2
-    // specification, the order of the fields cannot be changed.
     #[derive(Debug, Serialize)]
     pub struct TokenMetadataQueryParams<T: IsTokenId> {
         /// List of balance queries.